myllynen/rhel-ansible-roles/roles/repository_setup/README.md

 #  -

-# Configure or not Red Hat Subscription Management
+# Do Red Hat Subscription Management configuration
+# If false then rest of the parameters are ignored
 repository_setup_rhsm_configure: true

 # Install Satellite katello-ca-consumer-latest.rpm